dart-lang/stream_transform/README.md

 # combineLatest

-Combine the most recent event from two streams through a callback and emit thre result.
+Combine the most recent event from two streams through a callback and emit the result.

 # debounce, debounceBuffer